Virbhadra Singh: State politics

 Singh became the Chief Minister of Himachal Pradesh for the first time in April 1983 and held the post until March 1990.
 He was again appointed to the role between December 1993 and March 1998; and once more from March 2003.
 With reappointments within those years, this record amounted to him holding the office on five occasions.

 Between 1998 and 2003, Singh was Leader of the Opposition in the state Assembly.
 He was president of the Himachal Pradesh Congress Committee in 1977, 1979 and 1980 and from 26 August 2012 to December 2012.
 In July 2012, he quit all key party posts at a crucial time prior to the state elections of November 2012.
 It has been reported that the trigger for the resignations was his exclusion from the Screening Committee for short-listing of election candidates.

 Singh was appointed to lead the party on the eve of the November 2012 elections and did so with success.
 The party then agreed to him becoming Chief Minister of Himachal Pradesh for a record sixth time.
 His party lost majority in the 2017 elections and he tendered his resignation afterwards.

 Social and cultural activities

-Outside of politics, Singh had an involvement with various social and cultural bodies.
+Outside of politics, Singh was involved with various social and cultural bodies.
 A consequence of these interests is that he was president of the Sanskrit Sahitya Sammelan and of the Himachal Pradesh branch of the Friends of the Soviet Union.